Today, I will tell you the best productivity & time management books that can help you tackle procrastination.

 Not many people have the privilege to work on something they’re passionate about.

 When you don’t like something, you tend to procrastinate by doing unimportant but easy tasks and ignore the important main tasks.

 The practice has become so common that now almost everybody is procrastinating in their daily life.

-But if you read the following books on productivity, you may learn a thing or two that can help you get things done, faster and better.
+But if you read the following books on productivity and time management, you may learn a thing or two that can help you get things done, faster and better.

 For example, you will learn how to delegate unimportant tasks to someone else, making you stress-free and have more willpower to work on the ‘big’ project.